saikiran40cs/seleniumwebdriverbasics/continuous-integration/ant-build.xml.md

 Copy the two jar files to lib folder and add them to build path. copy the testng-results.xsl to the root folder of your project.
 Once these files are in place create a new file with name Build.xml at the root directory of your project.
 Copy paste the contents below to this Build.xml

 The build can be run through by right click on Build.xml &gt; Run As &gt; Ant Build.
-Or alternately using command prompt with command line : ant -buildfile **physicalPathofBuild.xml**
+Or alternately using command prompt with command line : ant -buildfile **physical Path of Build.xml**

 ```
 <project name="ANT_with_TestNGXslt" default="run" basedir=".">